-For further details, See the school's web sites:
+For further details, See the pictures below, and the school's web sites and campus map:

 CONTENTS -- Where we are -- Online information on the University's web page -- Online train time tables -- ROUTES BY CAR -- From HP, Bristol, etc. via M5 -- From South East, e.g. Brighton, London -- From Reading or Oxford etc. -- From M40 -- Approaching northwards from Selly Oak on A38 -- From Coventry, along A45 -- From the north, via M6 -- Coming south on A38 from City Centre -- The South Car Park from Edgbaston Park Road -- Coming in through main entrance to the Campus in Edgbaston Park Road -- From the centre of the university -- Coming by air -- -- Arriving Birmingham International airport -- -- Arriving Gatwick Airport -- -- Arriving Heathrow Airport -- By Train (train times on the web) -- By taxi from New Street station -- -- Via Edgbaston park road -- Staff room and phone numbers